scalableinternetservices/AZFanClub/load-testing-docs/flows.md

 <h>
 Flow 3:
 </h>
-User adding themself to a poll and adding timeframes.
+User adding themself to a poll and adding timeframes. (discuss with team about returning userid)

 <h>
 Flow 4: